What is Emergency Nursing?

-What Should I Expect Working As An Emergency Nurse?
+What Should I Expect When Working as an Emergency Nurse?

-Emergency nurses work under the supervision of doctors in an urgent care setting to provide patients with care who are suffering from serious injuries or illnesses.
-Some of the duties they are responsible for include assessing the patient and making a diagnosis of the condition, tending to the injuries and wounds of a patient, monitoring the patient’s blood pressure and temperature, setting up intravenous infusion (IVs), and taking the patient’s vital signs.
+Emergency nurses work under the supervision of doctors in an urgent care setting to provide patients with care who are suffering from a wide range of injuries or illnesses.
+Some of the duties they are responsible for include assessing the patient's vital signs, assisting with a diagnosis, tending to injuries and wounds, monitoring blood pressure and body temperature, and setting up intravenous infusion (IVs).
+Emergency nurses also help to calm patients and their families in the midst of a traumatic situation.
 Most of the certified emergency nurses work in hospital settings, but others also work in a variety of other locations.
 These locations include prisons, cruise ships, sporting events, ambulances, helicopters, poison control departments, government offices and urgent care facilities.

 - Registered Nurses: This links to the official entry in the Occupational Outlook Handbook set up by the Bureau of Labor Statistics from the United States Department of Labor.
 On this site, you will find a wide range of information on the registered nursing career as a whole.
 This information ranges from a career overview to the various specialization options, educational requirements and wage information.